johnwesleyquintero/scalesmart/docs/api/prohibited-keywords/documentation.md

 ## Overview

-The `src/app/api/prohibited-keywords/route.ts` file defines an API endpoint that allows updating the list of prohibited keywords in the `data/prohibited-keywords.json` file.
-It validates the input data using `zod` and writes the updated list to the file.
+This documentation describes the server action for managing prohibited keywords.

 ## Functionality

-- **Updates Prohibited Keywords:** Updates the list of prohibited keywords in the `data/prohibited-keywords.json` file.
+- **Adds Prohibited Keywords:** Adds a prohibited keyword to the database.
-- **Validates Input Data:** Validates the input data using the `zod` library.
+- **Validates Input Data:** Validates the input data using Zod.

 ## Technical Details

-- The endpoint uses the `fs/promises` module to write the updated list to the file.
+- The server action uses Supabase to interact with the database.
-- The endpoint uses the `zod` library to validate the input data.
+- The server action uses the `zod` library to validate the input data.

 ## Data Flow

-1. A POST request is made to the `/api/prohibited-keywords` endpoint with the updated list of prohibited keywords.
+1. The `addProhibitedKeyword` server action is called with the keyword.
-2. The endpoint validates the input data using the `zod` library.
+2. The input data is validated using Zod.
-3. The endpoint writes the updated list to the `data/prohibited-keywords.json` file.
+3. The server action attempts to add the keyword to the database.